mia-platform/documentation/docs/development_suite/api-console/api-design/merge_collaboration.md

 In every section, navigate from one change to the following/previous one thanks to the related navigation buttons.
 If there are no changes in the current section, the navigation buttons will be disabled.

-In case you want to accept all incoming or current changes inside a specific section of the merge modal, to speed-up your merge process you can leverage on two different buttons:
+In case you want to accept all incoming or current changes inside a specific section of the merge modal, to speed up your merge process you can leverage two different buttons:

-* `Keep current changes` button (above the right-hand editor) allows to accept the entire content on your current configuration
+* The `Keep current changes` button (above the right-hand editor) allows you to accept the entire content of your current configuration

-* `Accept incoming changes` button (above the left-hand editor) allows to accept all the changes from the incoming configuration
+* The `Accept incoming changes` button (above the left-hand editor) allows you to accept all changes from the incoming configuration

 ![Keep current changes](img/merge-collaboration/keep-current-changes.png)